 Stuck for holiday ideas this year?
+Want to reduce your carbon footprint?
 Why not consider these 10 American cities to see by train?

 By Chiara Spagnoli Gabardi

 It’s a bit frustrating that airlines aren’t flying to all their full destinations right now, and for Americans, the case is even worse.
 While some countries, like Mexico, are still welcoming Americans as tourists, many others have closed their doors to those from the Land of the Free.
 Of course, this severely limits holiday options for most.

 And even when the airports do open up, many an eco-conscious traveller is shunning air travel in favour or transport methods that don’t emit so much CO2.
 One such method is the train.

 Trains are by far the most eco-friendly way of traveling and they can even be quite luxurious!
 If you want to explore America from coast to coast, it’s easier than you think!
 For example, here below, I’ve picked 10 American cities to see by train.
 We’ll start on the East coast, and go West from there, hitting up some of the most iconic metropolises in the nation.

 Ready?
 Let’s go!

 10 American Cities To See By Train

 Although it’s often referred to as ‘Beantown’, Boston is highly cultured, and is well known for its prestigious university.
 Tourists can enjoy plenty of intriguing attractions, starting with the Skywalk Observatory at the top of the Prudential Tower.

 Walkers will love the leafy Freedom Trail, which starts from the oldest park in town, or the Boston Common, which goes all the way to Charlestown — the historic waterfront neighborhood.
 The best time to see these places, in my opinion, would be fall, when the trees turn firecracker orange, yellow and red!